UWM-Libraries/waml-openindexmaps-workshop/qgis.md

 ## QuickMapServices

 QuickMapServices is one of the most popular plugins.
 It provides access to basemaps from OpenStreetMap, Google, Bing, Esri, and more.
 Basemaps are useful for adding context to your maps, or to make sure that your data is showing up in the right place.

+`TODO: Make sure these steps haven't changed in newer versions`

 To install the plugin: